 Harry had still been standing.
 Voldemort had not.

 From the sudden silence exploded shrieks of joy mingled with those of panic and a cacophony of loud cracks, as if witches and wizards were Apparating away in droves.

 "HARRY!" she shrieked, her soaked hand pumping the otherwise useless rucksack into the air.
 An indescribable wave of triumph and relief rushed over her, so powerful that she almost fell to her knees.
 She blindly stumbled forward in the darkness in a desperate desire to get to her best friend, to sweep him into her arms, to victoriously scream to heaven and hell and anyone who was listening that it was finally finished -

-But her words were drowned out in the thunder and jubilant yells that followed… as was the incantation behind the sparkling stream of blinding light that cut through the night like a sunbeam.
-Before she could even comprehend what was happening, the light had cleanly penetrated her abdomen with an almost inhuman scream – or was it her own? – and an excruciating explosion of agony worse than even the Cruciatus curse, as if her body itself was being ripped apart.
+But her words were drowned out in the thunder and jubilant yells that followed… as was the incantation behind the sparkling stream of blinding white light that cut through the night like a sunbeam.
+Before Hermione could comprehend what was happening, the light had cleanly penetrated her abdomen with an almost inhuman scream – or was it her own? – and an excruciating explosion of agony worse than the Cruciatus Curse, as if her body itself was being ripped apart.

 And then… light.
 Beautiful, invigorating light, and a tingling at the tips of her fingers that triggered a nearly overwhelming wave of relief.

 But, as Hermione was soon to discover, that was the moment when the real darkness began.